jackvreeken/rtc-tools/doc/examples/optimization/basic.rst

 have chosen to use RTC-Tools to calculate how much water to release and when to release it.

+If you installed using source, the library and examples directory are available in the git repositories.
+If you installed using pip directly, you first need to download/copy the examples and libraries to a convenient location.
+See :ref:`getting-started-download-examples` and :ref:`getting-started-copy-libraries` for detailed instructions.

-The folder ``<installation directory>\RTCTools2\examples\basic`` contains a complete RTC-Tools optimization problem.
+The folder ``<examples directory>\basic`` contains a complete RTC-Tools optimization problem.
 An RTC-Tools directory has the following structure:

 * ``input``: This folder contains the model input data.
 These are several files in comma separated value format, ``csv``.